NSA Ribadu Convenes Emergency Security Meeting After Trump’s Military Threat

 Source: Facebook

-Kwankwaso said he was deeply worried about the growing tone of foreign commentary on Nigeria’s internal affairs.
+Kwankwaso said that he was deeply worried about the growing tone of foreign commentary on Nigeria’s internal affairs.

-According to him, Trump’s statement was troubling, but it should serve as a wake-up call for the government to strengthen its diplomatic channels and security systems.
+According to him, Trump’s statement was troubling, but should serve as a wake-up call for the government to strengthen its diplomatic channels and security systems.

-Foreign ministry reacts to Trump's claim
+Nigerian foreign ministry reacts to Trump's claim

 Source: Legit.ng